What is the MIND diet portion?

 Introduction to the MIND Diet

 So, as we stated earlier, the MIND diet consists mainly of choosing foods that are brain-boosting and minimizing those that are damaging.
 It is a positive way of eating brain food which is scientifically proven to help keep the brain healthy while avoiding the consumption of foods that may be harmful.
-Picture all those veggies, berries, nuts, whole grain and fish, paltry.
+Picture all those veggies, berries, nuts, whole grains, and fish, paltry.
 These are the foods that are listed as “good for your brain”.

 On the other hand, it is wise to cut down or completely eliminate the consumption of foods that are less brain-friendly such as processed foods and red meat.

-Studies indicate that the MIND diet as a neuroprotective diet leads to slowdown of cognitive decline, and the prevention of Alzheimer’s disease and other dementia forms.
+Studies indicate that the MIND diet as a neuroprotective diet leads to a slowdown of cognitive decline, and the prevention of Alzheimer’s disease and other dementia forms.
 Nevertheless, additional studies are necessary to grasp the relationship between one’s diet and the brain completely.

 http://diet